Last updated on September 3rd, 2023 at 07:38 am

 As a Mom of multiples who chose to have a Cesarian Section, I have already endured the eye rolls and the sighs.
 I have even heard, “Didn’t you want to at least try to push them out?
 How do you know you couldn’t do it if you didn’t try?” on a few occasions.
 I am quick to respond with a smile, often a shoulder shrug, and the following: “It doesn’t matter how they got here, what matters is that they are here and that they are healthy.”

 All content on this Web site, including medical opinion and any other health-related information, is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
 Use of this site and the information contained herein does not create a doctor-patient relationship.
 Always seek the direct advice of your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.

-Abby Ludwig is a mom to 6-week-old twin boys and lives in the Chicagoland area with her husband.
+Abby Ludwig is a work-from-home mom (Baby Registry Consultant with Gugu Guru) to 6-week-old twin boys and lives in the Chicagoland area with her husband.
 She is quickly figuring out how much time it takes to do three loads of laundry a day while running the dishwasher twice.
 In her spare time she likes to…ha!
 There isn’t any spare time with 6-week-old twin boys!
 Most of her days are filled with cuddles, diapers, and tummy time.
 She is so excited to be writing for Twiniversity as she ventures through her crazy and exciting new life as a mom!